ROCm/HIP/docs/how-to/hip_runtime_api/initialization.rst

 Querying and setting GPUs
 ================================================================================

-If multiple GPUs are available, it's worth to query and select the desired GPU(s) based on properties.
+If multiple GPUs are available in the system, you can query and select the desired GPU(s) to use based on device properties, such as ...

 Querying GPUs
 --------------------------------------------------------------------------------